 Some gimbals feature tracking, which uses AI to keep the camera pointed at an object you specify.

 I purchased a gimbal but the footage isn’t perfectly smooth.
 Should I return it?

 DSLR and mirrorless camera gimbals should be perfectly balanced before operating the gimbal.
 Afterwards, you’ll need to go into the settings and do some fine-tuning.
-I’ve used many gimbals in the past and it typically takes a few days of recording to get to a point where I’m happy.
+We’ve used many gimbals in the past and it typically takes a few days of recording to get to a point where we’re happy.
 Last but not least, there is some skill in using a gimbal, so don’t expect your new fancy gadget to do everything for you.